 In order to be certified for GI Bill benefits with the VA through Radford University, the Registrar’s Office must have first received either a COE (Certificate of Eligibility- Veteran) or TOE (Transfer of Eligibility-Dependent) reflecting eligibility benefits are currently available.
 In addition to COE/TOE submission, students must be registered for classes for the term in which they elect to utilize the benefit.
-Our certification process is a two-step process.
+Our certification process is a multi-step process.

 VETERANS ACCESS, CHOICE, AND ACCOUNTABILITY ACT OF 2014

 The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:

 • A Veteran using educational assistance under either chapter 30 (Montgomery G.I.